Microchipping of dogs, cats and horses

 Where to get microchipped

 Domestic animal (microchip) registries hold the records for cats and dogs microchipped in Victoria.
-Registries must comply with quality standards and be licensed with the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
-Find contact details of the registries.
+Registries must comply with quality standards and be licensed with the department.